paulmj7/hermes/README.md

   - 200 sends file through multipart form to the server at the specified path
 - POST /api/create
   - 200 creates a named folder at the specified path
+- POST /api/delete
+  - 200 deletes file or folder at the specified path

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.